-Updated January, 2026
+Updated March, 2026

 Prepared by our Lakota Advocacy Center Initiative, Native Notes is a monthly newsletter on new and proposed policies impacting Indian Country.
 Sign up for our newsletter to have these updates delivered direct to your inbox!